 If your website is currently hosted with the Crazy Domains regular Web Hosting service, then you can create a 301/302 Redirect through the cPanel hosting manager using the steps below:

-Click My Account at the top of this page.
+Click Sign Up / Log In at the top of this page.

 Select Hosting Manager from the drop-down menu.

 Enter your username and password, then click Log In.

 On the Home page, click the Domains icon or the [ v ] arrow symbol on the right side, then click the Redirects icon.

 Under Type, choose between Permanent ( 301 ) or Temporary ( 302 ) from the drop-down menu.